BlockzeroLabs/flash-docs/source/index.rst

 Developer links
 ---------------

-The Flashstake protocol consists of two main modules:
+The Flashstake protocol consists of two main modules - the Flash Strategy and the Flash Strategies.
+You can learn more by navigating to the appropriate pages from the sidebar.
-- Flash Protocol
-- Flash Strategy

-You can learn more about these by following the above links.

 Contents
 ========